TamPhilip/Leetcode-Tests/README.md

-These are my solutions and attempts at LeetCode Problems with Swift!
+These are my solutions and attempts atProblems with Swift!
 As I improve I'll revisit old problems and try to improve on their runtime!